 At The Children’s Place, the curriculum grows out of the children’s interests, styles of learning, strengths and stages of development.
 The curriculum is based on child-relevant experiences to broaden the children’s world, stimulate their thinking, and foster intellectual development.
-An integrated curriculum is practised to include a variety of content areas in each learning experience, as opposed to the use of compartmentalised activities.
+An integrated curriculum is practised to include a variety of content areas in each learning experience.
+This approach aids children in making connections across the different subject areas and allows them to engage in relevant, meaningful activities that can be connected to real life.
 Direct experiences through which children can explore and deepen their understanding of the world are the core of the curriculum.
-Reading, language, mathematics, science, music and art are interwoven.
 Children are encouraged to observe and ask questions in order to develop specific skills, knowledge and competencies.

 The Children’s Place aims at providing a comprehensive programme that emphasises total child development.
-It highlights a multi-curriculum instructional component that maximises the communication arts and mathematical skills required for academic success, skills in social interaction with peers and adults, positive attitude towards learning, good basic work and leisure habits, sound health habits, preferences and tastes for nutritional foods and knowledge and appreciation of the community.
+It highlights a multi-curriculum instructional component that maximises the communication arts and mathematical skills required for academic success, skills in social interaction with peers and adults, positive attitude towards learning, knowledge and appreciation of the community.

 Play and Learn Activities

 The Children’s Place offers children a range of activities from quiet reading sessions to rough and tumble times.
 Here are some activities to show what children will do and what they will learn.